willyd332/A-Budding-Indian-Startup-Ecosystem/README.md

-# Innovation-Towards-Sustainability
-Final Project for India Today: Innovation &amp; Sustainability
+# A Budding Indian Startup Ecosystem: The 2016 Startup India Initiative